webdevian/adonis-pug/readme.md

 ## View Methods

-These methods are available on the view context context object in controllers and middleware.
+These methods are available on the view context object in controllers and middleware.

 #### view.share(locals)
-Share variables as a local with this template context
+Share variables as a local with this template context.

 | Param | Type | Description |